Click the orange arrow below to view more information.

 The University Stores at the University of Pittsburgh are your local source for all course materials, official Pitt merchandise, and apparel.
-As we are not currently open to the public, please visit our site to learn about all of our student resources which are available to make this time of uncertainty, as smooth as possible.
+Please visit our site to learn about all of our student resources which are available.

 Contact: Call University Store on Fifth at 412-648-1455.

 Monday, August 16 - Saturday, August 21: Store hours 10 a.m.-5 p.m. & Window hours 9 a.m.-6 p.m.